ruslander/NanoCluster/readme.txt

 How to use it

-1) define the list of host:port each member you want to participate in the cluster
+1) define the list of host:port for each member you want to participate in the cluster
 3) use host:port to create an instance of NanoClusterEngine in each app domain
-2) at run-time you can poll IsCoordinatorProcess on NanoClusterEngine gives you
+2) at run-time you can check the IsCoordinatorProcess on NanoClusterEngine

 Usage